coder-backend/NASA-Hackathon2020/README.md

 Sending an SOS messege to people nearby you.
 To contacts button that would send the message to your contacts about your location.
 Contacting to the nearest authority.
-Following is the screenshot of home page

 Main aim of this project is to spread the alert quickly among the large amount of people in the certain areas.